JonasErtl/YatzyBot/README.md

 - A choice needs to be made based on the probabilities.

 ## The Evaluation
 - I have just begun working on the actual function that will decide the best move.
-So far to me it feels very inelegant and klunky, I might have to choose some better approach.
+So far to me it feels very inelegant and klunky, might have to choose some better approach.